Parent Orientation Webinar

 After the first day of Day Camp, the main field and parking lot will be set up for you to simply pull up and drop-off your camper with one of our directors (there is no need to park).
 We will walk them over to our check-in tables and get them to their camp group.
 Camper check-in starts every morning at 8:45am.

-This summer to avoid unnecessary traffic and congestion, we are suggesting a staggered camper drop-off schedule.
+This summer to avoid unnecessary traffic and congestion, we are staggering camper drop-off schedule.
 We realize that these times might not fit for everyone or it makes it confusing if you have siblings that you’re dropping off…but that’s okay.
 Please feel free to drop them off when it works for you.
 However, if you do a little flexibility in your morning schedule, we ask that you help us out.
-The suggested drop-off times are:
+The staggered drop-off times are:

 If you are dropping off siblings, please pick the best time that works for you.